ebeRcca/python-assignments/README.md

 ### How Part A Works
 - A global `counter` generates a unique requisition ID
-- Each function performs a specifice step in the workflow
+- Each function performs a specific step in the workflow
 - Returned values are passed to the next function
 - The requisition is processed step‑by‑step using local variables